Certificate Games and Consequences for the Classical Adversary Bound: Certificate game complexity

-is given by a shared bipartite state that does not depend on the input, and a family of projective measurements for Alice, indexed by her input, similarly for Bob.
+A \emph{quantum} or \emph{shared entanglement strategy} is given by a shared bipartite state that does not depend on the input, and a family of projective measurements for Alice, indexed by her input, similarly for Bob.
 (More general measurements could be considered, but projective measurements suffice~\cite{CHTW04}.)

 For any strategy, we will write $p(a,b|x,y)$ to mean the probability that the players output $(a,b)$ when their inputs are $x,y$.
 The marginal distribution of Alice's output is $p(a|x,y)=\sum_b p(a,b|x,y)$, and similarly, $p(b|x,y)=\sum_a p(a,b|x,y)$ is Bob's marginal distribution.